kyzooghost/blockchain-developer-bootcamp-final-project/documentation/plan.md

 Pharmacy Admin
 - Log-in with Metamask -> i.)
 See recent purchases, ii.)
 See total balance of pharmacy smart contract, iii.)
 Recover ERC20 and ERC721 tokens sent mistakenly to the contract, iv.)
 Send ETH from the smart contract to a whitelisted address

-## ADDITIONAL FEATURES TO CONSIDER IF TIME ALLOWING OR IF CRITICAL
-- Add feature to allow prescriber to search the scripts that a patient has
-- React tests
-- Should there be a pharmacy owner multisig, that can transfer smart contract funds and change prices?

 # Solidity notes to consider

 Solidity notes